Fondation Recherches 3R - Page d'accueil

 A novel in-vitro model for the holistic assessment and optimisation of engineered tissue for functional cartilage repair

-Zhijie Luo and Bahaa Seedhom
+Zhijie Luo, Bahaa Seedhom and Jennifer Kirkham

 Leeds Dental Institute, Clarendon Way, Leeds LS9 9LU, UK